Edge Computing: Use Cases and Benefits in the Automotive and Motor Insurance Industry | Inspektlabs

 Furthermore, the processing can happen in real-time, allowing more timely decision-making.
 This can be done with various devices, such as mobile point-of-sale kiosks, industrial PCs, or smart cameras.
 By leveraging these technologies, companies can gain faster, more accurate, and more reliable data processing.
 [Source: Research Gate]

 An example of an Edge-based application is Apple's Face ID feature.
 Users can train their iPhones to recognize their faces.
 When a facial recognition test is run, it takes a few milliseconds to perform.
-Apple manages this process through the devices—similarly, streaming video platforms cache information for lower latency.
-In the following segment, we will look at the applications and advantages of Edge computing in a broader context.

 Advantages of Edge Computing

 As the magnitude of connected devices increases, transferring data from one place to another becomes harder.
 However, Edge computing solutions can keep the most critical data at the Edge while waiting for the rest to become available.
-With Edge computing, data can be processed on the spot and is more secure because it is kept close to end users.
-Additionally, some of the application's functions can be stored locally to minimize costs.

 This is an excellent solution for companies with limited bandwidth, which is arguably true for every company.
 The technology can also help companies make the most of their data at every point in the process.
-Aside from that, it can also provide improved customer experiences and increased efficiencies.
-Some benefits include faster response times, decreased bandwidth usage, and increased security.
-Let us cover a few benefits:

 Enables Better User Experiences – One of the reasons why Edge networks are so popular is because it allows for a much better user experience.
 It keeps the most relevant data at the network's Edge, reducing latency and bandwidth costs.

-Mitigates Security Risks – Edge computing also reduces security risks.
-By storing data on Edge devices, organizations are protected from cyberattacks.
 Edge devices are less likely to be targeted than traditional, centralized data centers.
 Furthermore, it is more difficult to breach the organization's network's Edge.

-Optimizes IoT Applications – As an industry, the Internet of Things is growing at an incredible pace.
-Over 30.9 billion IoT units are expected to be in use by 2025, compared to 13.8 billion units in 2021.
-[Source: Statista] This is a great way to optimize IoT applications.
+This is a great way to optimize IoT applications.
 Not only does it avoid bandwidth issues, but it also decreases the time needed to process data.
 For example, operating an autonomous vehicle on Edge is much easier than in the cloud.

 The Challenges of Edge Computing